hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

     draw.draw_game(result)

-# this means that if this script is executed, then
+# This means that if this script is executed,
-# main() will be executed
+# then "main()" will be executed
 if __name__ == "__main__":
     main()
 ```